 Due to an oil called anethole fennel contains, fennel health benefits continue with prevention of cancer, as well.
 It’s believed anethole reduces inflammation that may lead to the development of cancer.
 However, further research is needed in order to determine proper usage.
 (6)

 Furthermore, selenium, also present in fennel, can help reduce cancer remission as well as mortality.
 (7)

 Soluble fiber, as found in fennel, can help balance cholesterol levels in the bloodstream.
 Furthermore, a high-fiber diet and reduce overall risk for heart attack and stroke.

 9. Eye Health

 Fennel contains flavonoids, vitamin C, and minerals that can help reduce oxidative damage and inflammation.
-These nutrients can help fight against macular degeneration, which is the leading cause of age-related vision loss.
+As such, these nutrients can help fight against macular degeneration, which is the leading cause of age-related vision loss.
 (8)

 10. May Ease Menopausal Symptoms

 Fennel may also help improve symptoms of menopause.
 One study examined the effects of fennel on 90 women, all of whom had been postmenopausal for at least one year, but no more than five years.
 Those who received fennel saw improvements in symptoms while those who received the placebo did not.
 (9)